 We will advertise and hire additional staff to meet this ratio for both TK and Kinder.
-Our current concern at this time is we have been advertising for more instructional aids without any applicants at the moment.
 The curriculum and program will be developmentally informed by adapting and modifying the current TK school day structure to fit our afterschool program.
 Students will be introduced to hands-on science, SEL, and sensory activities modified to be age-appropriate.
 The primary goal is to follow through and expand the current TK school day program.
-Our district will be providing school day shadowing for staff working with TK and Kinder to best align our curriculum and structure.